Falling in love with someone is a truly beautiful experience…

 Think you might be falling in love?
 Here’s what to expect:

-Stage One: Realization That You’re Interested In This Person As More Than A Friend
+Stage 1: Realization That You’re Interested In This Person As More Than A Friend

 This often strikes out of nowhere and leaves you with your jaw hanging somewhere around Antarctica.